vnscriptkid/devops-monitoring/readme.md

 sudo apt-get install stress
 stress -m 2
 ```
+- The `-m 2` option specifies the number of worker threads that will be used to put stress on the system's memory
+ - allocate a large amount of memory
+ - perform various memory-intensive operations, such as read/write, allocate/deallocate memory

 Wait for about one minute, and then view the graph to see the difference in activity.